 Gateway Edge Agent Installation

 Losant’s Gateway Edge Agent (GEA) is a command line utility exposed through Docker as a container you can run on your Edge Compute device.
 Below, there are step-by-step instructions for installing Docker and pulling down the GEA container image.
 While the expectation is that you’ll be running on an IoT style device, the GEA can be run on macOS and Windows as well.
-See the Edge Compute device documentation for additional information on supported devices and minimum requirements.
+See the Edge Compute device documentation for additional information on qualified gateways and system requirements.

 Because the Gateway Edge Agent runs as a Docker container, the main focus of this document is getting Docker installed on your machine.
 If you would like more information on getting the GEA configured, running, and connected to the Losant Platform, check out our Gateway Edge Agent Usage documentation.